 - The meat, which should be top quality lean pork, if possible from an animal that was raised organically.

 - Pork fat.
 Again, top quality and quite fresh.

-- Spices, which can include whole peppercorns, nutmeg, fennel seeds, cinnamon, and cloves, depending upon the recipes.
+- Spices, which can include whole peppercorns, nutmeg, fennel seeds, cinnamon, and cloves, depending on the recipes.

 - Sausage casings.
 According to Cassandra Vivian, casings are sold packed in salt, and an open package will keep for a year or more so long as they're covered in salt.
 To use them, she says to rinse them well and soak them for 5 minutes.